 One dish meal, anyone?
-I’m always a sucker for a warm, baked casserole full of quality protein, lots of colorful veggies and natural fats.
+I’m always a sucker for a warm, baked casserole full of real foods like quality protein, lots of colorful veggies and natural fats.
 Especially during the colder months.
 Prep the parts, layer it up, let the aromas fill the house, and feed the family with a nourishing dish!

 You can find these almond flour based noodles in the freezer section of many health food stores.
 I often add shredded raw cheddar or Dubliner cheese, but this is completely optional if dairy doesn’t support your health.

 With some chopping, basic sautéing, and fun layering, making this dish with your kids is an opportunity to practice cooking skills and build competence in the kitchen.
 Try giving everyone in the family a piece of responsibility and this primal lasagna will come together in no time.

 Note: This primal lasagna recipe feeds our family of four for two+ meals (I have three hungry boys) and I love having the extra.
 But, you could easily half the recipe!!

 Note 2: I will often use the 365 (Whole Foods brand) organic red enchilada sauce as a decent store bought option, but I don’t love that it contains cornstarch.
 El Pato is another okay choice.
 Better yet, try a homemade recipe such as Against All Grain’s Easy Gluten-Free Enchilada Sauce.

 - 3 lbs. organic chicken thighs (skinless, boneless)